 Trico was developed along with other beauty medical procedures by Milena Lardi in Milan, Italy.
 Since SMP is impossible to remove from areas of the scalp, tricopigmentation was thought to be an alternative to long-term hair tattoos, lasting about 12 to 18 months before fading.

-While the type of ink are the same in color and similar in formula, trico pigments are designed to completely fade from the skin, whereas SMP pigments are designed to be permanent.
+While the type of ink is the same in color and similar in formula, trico pigments are designed to completely fade from the skin, whereas SMP pigments are designed to be permanent.

 Why Get Tricopigmentation?